 The main aspect of this project to provide a point to display my skills in the form of hosting my resume.

-Mainly this is react frontend with a nodejs backend.
-Currently the backend is sharing both the web hosting and api server which is connected hosting a postgres database.
+Mainly this is a React frontend with a NodeJS backend.
+Currently, the NodeJS backend is split between a web server and API server which is hosting a Postgres database.

 I wanted to build a website so that I could piece together each individual technology instead of stumbling with small pieces on knowledge with small chunks of technology usually given in an agile process.